3D printing could easily be the most disruptive technology in existence today.

 The pollution caused by transport vehicles would be no more.

-Global warming can take a breather since vehicles for transport will cease to exist and Teslas would rule the road making the earth a greener place.
+Global warming can take a breather since vehicles for transport will cease to exist and Teslas will rule the road making the earth a greener place.

 Final words

-Do let us know your thoughts about the advantages that 3d printing blesses us with.
+Do let us know your thoughts about the advantages that 3D printing provides us with.